distillpub/post--multimodal/src/paper.md

 Emotional intelligence
 </h3>

-<Todo to="Nick" value={7}>Circuit editing or other experiment to validate that increasing bias neuron increases relevant word.
-Or, end to end by running an image relevant to the bias neuron (lgbt image to see if accepted goes up).
-Pay particular to bias examples and how confident my text sounds.</Todo>
-<Todo to="Nick" value={7}>Figure out exactly what nmf is doing and make sure they do what I think and if they don't, explain that.
-If I'm doing the top k components, clarify in footnote</Todo>

-As we see above, English has far more words for emotions than the image side has emotion neurons.
-And yet, the visionside recognizes these more obscure emotions.
+As we see above, English has far more words for emotions than the vision side has emotion neurons.
+And yet, the vision side recognizes these more obscure emotions.
 How can it do that?

 We can see what different emotion words correspond to on the imageside by taking attribution [ref to previous section] to "I feel X" on the language side.
-This gives us a vector of image neurons for each emotion word.
-Looking at a list of common emotion words<d-footnote>from a feeling wheel, we'll see later</d-footnote>, we see that the largest elements in their vectors are usually emotion neurons, composed in reasonable ways to span this broader space of emotions.
+This gives us a vector of image neurons for each emotion word.<d-footnote>Since the approximations we made in the previous section aren’t exact, we double-checked these attribution vectors for all of the “emotion equations” shown by taking the top image neuron in each one, artificially increasing its activation at the last layer on the vision side when run on a blank image, and confirming that the logit for the corresponding emotion word increases on the language side.</d-footnote> Looking at a list of common emotion words<d-footnote>from a feeling wheel, we'll see later</d-footnote>, we see that the largest elements in their vectors are usually emotion neurons, composed in reasonable ways to span this broader space of emotions.
 This mirrors a line of thinking in psychology where combinations of basic emotions form the “complex emotions” we experience.<d-footnote>theory of constructed emotion</d-footnote>

 For example, the jealousy emotion is success + grumpy.
 Bored is relaxed + grumpy.
 Intimate is soft smile + heart - sick.
 Interested is question mark + heart and inquisitive is question mark + shocked.
 Surprise is celebration + shock.